tnarraidoo/README/README.md

 # 2017-09-Amherst-STAT495

 This is the GitHub organization page for Amherst College [STAT/MATH 495 Advanced Data Analysis (Fall 2017)](https://www.amherst.edu/academiclife/departments/courses/1718F/STAT/STAT-495-1718F).
-Whereas the content and syllabus are on the course webpage <https://rudeboybert.github.io/STAT495/>, this organization contains the problem sets.
+Whereas the course content and syllabus are on the [course webpage](https://rudeboybert.github.io/STAT495/), this organization centers around the problem sets.

+## Executive summary tl;dr

+Students retrieve and submit the problem sets from here by using GitHub *forks* and *pull requests*.

 ## Problem set submission process

 The typical work flow for a problem set is:

+* Before problem set due time
-* The instructor will post a skeleton outline of each problem set in its own *repository*, for example `PS01`.
+    1. The instructor will post a skeleton outline of each problem set in its own *repository*, for example `PS01`.
 This repository will contain the necessary data files and a template R Markdown file.
-* Students will *fork* (i.e. make a copy of) the repository to their own GitHub account.
+    1. Students will *fork* (i.e. make a copy of) the repository to their own GitHub account.
-* Students will *clone* (i.e. download) this forked repository as an RStudio project on their own machine.
+    1. Students will *clone* (i.e. download) this forked repository as an RStudio project on their own machine.
-* Students will complete the problem set on their own machine.
+    1. Students will complete the problem set on their own machine.
-* Students will *commit* and *push* (i.e. upload) their work to the forked copy of the repository in their own GitHub account.
+    1. Students will *commit* and *push* (i.e. upload) their work to the forked copy of the repository in their own GitHub account.
+ * At problem set due time (in-class)
-* Students will submit their work via *pull request*.
+    1. Students will submit their work via *pull request*.
 This is a request to the owner of the master copy of the repository (in this case the instructor) to inspect and merge the proposed changes.
+* After problem set due time
-* The instructor will look at each individual student's pull requests and give feedback.
+    1. The instructor will look at each individual student's pull requests and give feedback.
-* The instructor will however not complete the final step of the typical pull request: they will not merge the proposed changes.
+    1. The instructor will however not complete the final step of the typical pull request: they will not merge the proposed changes.

 ## Why are we doing this?